canonical/launchpad-manual/docs/user/explanation/index.rst

 Managing, packaging, releasing, and translating software
 --------------------------------------------------------
-Registering your project on Launchpad allows others to work on it, but that is just the start.
-Launchpad provides additional features you can use for planning, and managing releases, translating software, and making project files available for download.
+Registering your project on Launchpad allows you to collaborate with others, but that is just the start.
+You also get access to additional features you can use for planning and managing releases, translating software, and building and distributing software through PPAs.

 - :ref:`Managing projects on Launchpad <exp-projects-in-launchpad>`
 - :ref:`Packaging your software for release <exp-packaging>`